 Tax benefits play a crucial role in attracting new businesses to the state.
 When you register a new business in Florida, you will be able to benefit from the highly stable as well as favorable tax climate the state offers.
 Some of the benefits include:

-- There is no corporate income tax on subchapter S-corporations and Limited Partnerships
+- No corporate income tax on subchapter S-corporations and Limited Partnerships

-- Capital stock is exempted from corporate franchise tax
+- Exemption of capital stock from corporate franchise tax

-- Business inventories are exempted from property tax
+- Exemption of business inventories from property tax

-- Goods-in-transit are exempted from property tax for a period of 180 days
+- Exemption of goods-in-transit from property tax for a period of 180 days

-- Any goods produced or manufactured in Florida specifically for international trade is exempt from sales and use tax
+- Exemption of any goods produced or manufactured in Florida specifically for international trade from Sales and Use tax

 - Businesses can benefit from sales and use tax exemptions on machinery and equipment for R&D, certain types of boiler fuels including natural gas, machinery and equipment used for expanding business, and much more.